Roles and Expectations for CSL Partnerships

 • Be oriented with the community partner organization, its clients and policies

-• Meet regularly with student to discuss progress and provide feedback
+• Meet regularly with student to discuss progress in the project and provide feedback

 • Engage in reflection to help students integrate their service with academic and professional learning

-• Guide student in abstract and poster preparation for Annual CSL Conference
+• Guide student for the Annual CSL Symposium

 • Provide additional resources and scholarship opportunities for students, such as journal submission and conferences